orleven/srcscan/README.md

 http_proxy = http://127.0.0.1:8080   # The proxy config for xray scan
 https_proxy = https://127.0.0.1:8080 # The proxy config for xray scan
-username = username # The proxy auth config for xray scan password = password # The proxy auth config for xray scanr
+username = username # The proxy auth config for xray scan password = password # The proxy auth config for xray scan

 [smtp]